Published: 13 March 2020

 One of your bar staff says he is pretty handy with electrical appliances.
 You either let him have a go or somebody is going to be washing glasses all night which means that there will be queues at the bar.
 You tell him to give it a go.

 Unfortunately, in the course of his investigations your bar man touches a live component and receives a massive electric shock.
 He is killed instantly.
 You spend the next few hours dealing with the ambulance and the Police.
 You are ultimately arrested on suspicion of manslaughter.
 You are kept in Police custody for 14 hours while they interview you and take statements from members of staff.
 Ultimately they bail you to return to the Police Station in two months time.
-The story is all over the local press and now nobody is visiting your premises save those with a penchant for the macabre.
+The story is all over the local press and now nobody is visiting your premises.

 About two weeks later you get a call from the local Environmental Health Officer who wants to know why you did not report the incident under RIDDOR.
 He tells you this is an offence in its own right.

 Shortly afterwards he arrives with the full team and they want to see all your training records, risk assessments and other health & safety paperwork.
 You are not even sure where everything is after all of the events of the last couple of weeks.
 Further documents are seized and witness statements taken from your staff.

 It is absolutely imperative that you have legal representation in respect of any interview under caution which is to take place.
 The interview may appear to you to be part of some benign invitation to “give your side of the story” but it is also an early part of the investigative process and what you say may be used as evidence against you in Court proceedings.

 Any failures discovered in your training documentation or lack of appropriate risk assessments can lead to prosecution under The Health & Safety at Work Act attracting unlimited fines in both the Magistrates’ Court and Crown Court.